What is encopresis?

 Encopresis is when your child leaks stool into his or her underwear.
 It is also called

 stool soiling.
 It is most often because of long-term (chronic) constipation.
 Encopresis

-happens to children ages 4 and older who have already been toilet trained.
+happens to children (generally 4 or older) who have already been toilet trained.